The Great Wave Off Kanagawa by Japanese Artist Hokusai (1790-1849)

 In speaking of The Great Wave Off Kanagawa the Metropolitan Museum of Art has said this about the uniqueness of the blues and inks used for The Great Wave Off Kanagawa art woodblock:

-When actually carving the woodblock print in the traditional Japanese style, the artist would first draw the image they wanted to carve onto washi paper.
-Washi paper is a very thin yet durable type of Japanese paper that is made from the inner bark of the mulberry tree.
+When actually carving the woodblock print in the traditional Japanese style, the artist would first draw the image they wanted to cut onto washi paper.
+Washi paper is a very thin yet durable type of Japanese paper made from the mulberry tree’s inner bark.
 The washi paper would be glued to the block of wood.
-By using the outline of what they have drawn on the washi paper as a guide, the artist would carve the design onto the woodblock.
+Using the outline of what they have drawn on the washi paper as a guide, the artist would carve the design onto the woodblock.

 Other Artistic Inspirations From The Great Wave Off Kanagawa

-Two of the most notable inspirations that have come from Hokusai’s The Great Wave Off Kanagawa woodblock print is the musical work by Debussy called La Mer or The Sea and literary work by Rilke’s, known as Der Berg or The Mountian.
+Two of the most notable inspirations that have come from Hokusai’s The Great Wave Off Kanagawa woodblock print is the musical work by Debussy called La Mer or The Sea and the literary work by Rilke, known as Der Berg or The Mountian.

 La Mer (The Sea), A Musical Composition By Debussy.

-It was said that Debussy was inspired by Hokusai woodblock of The Great Wave Off Kanagawa.
-A version of The Great Wave Off Kanagawa was on the cover of his 1905 score of the Le Mer or The Sea musical composition.
+The Hokusai woodblock of The Great Wave Off Kanagawa was said to inspire Debussy.
+A version of The Great Wave Off Kanagawa was on the cover of his 1905 Le Mer or The Sea musical composition score.

 Der Berg (The Mountain) by Poet Rainer Maria Rilke